Asher978/Project-1-GA/proposal.md

 *** Asher Shaheen / 07-11-2017 ***

- # Space Code Invaders - Proposal
+ # Ping Pong - Proposal

-## What is Space Code Invaders?
+## What is Ping Pong?
-**Space Code Invaders** is a two-dimensional first shooter game.
-It is inspired by the original *Space Invaders* created by *Tomohiro Nishikado* and released in *1978*.
-The logic of the game is that user defeats the wave of alien ships with a laser canon and earns as many points as he/she can.
+**PingPong** is a two-player game inspired out of tennis.
+Usually played on a table.
+Rackets are wooden and the ball id plastic.
+Tennis like inspired.
+Some say this game originated from China and some disagree.

+### Taken from Google:
+Ping-pong diplomacy (Chinese: 乒乓外交 Pīngpāng wàijiāo) refers to the exchange of table tennis (ping-pong) players between the United States and People's Republic of China (PRC) in the early 1970s.
+The event marked a thaw in Sino-American relations that paved the way to a visit to Beijing by President Richard Nixon.

-I picked this game as it presents a challenge to figure out the logic behind object collisions and use of prototypes.
+I picked this game as it presents a challenge to figure out the logic behind object collisions.
 My learning objective behind this is to strengthen my knowledge on the material that has been presented to me in last 2 weeks.

 ## Wireframe